Religion in Bihar: Religious demographics

-Total percentage
+As Per Recently Released Bihar caste-based survey 2022, Hinduism is Practised by 81.99% and Islam is Followed by 17.70%.

+Statistics

 Hinduism

 Hinduism is the main religion of the state, being practiced by 82.7% of the total state population.
-The Hindu population in Bihar is 86,078,686 as of 2011 census report.
+The Hindu population in Bihar is 86,078,686 as of 2022 census report.
 Hindus are majority in all the districts in Bihar except Kishanganj.
 Most of the festivals stem from it.
 There are many variations on the festival theme.
 While some are celebrated all over the state, others are observed only in certain areas.
 But Bihar being so diverse, different regions and religions have something to celebrate at sometime or the other during the year.
-So festivals take place round the year.On arrival in any part of this state, a tourist finds around him evidence of the extent to which religion enters into the daily life of the people.
+So festivals take place round the year.On arrival in any part of this state, tourists find around them evidence of the extent to which religion enters into the daily life of the people.
 The calendar is strewn with festivals and fairs of different communities living together.
 Many of these are officially recognised by the days on which they take place being proclaimed as Government holidays.

 The battle cries of the Bihar Regiment, consisting of 17 battalions, are "Jai Bajrang Bali" (Victory to Lord Hanuman).